 Portraits and paintings

-We have commissioned portraits of individuals at CSU in recognition of their distinguished service.
+We have commissioned portraits of individuals at Charles Sturt University in recognition of their distinguished service.
 These paintings are by leading Australian artists including Andrew Sibley and Reg Campbell.